igorihimbazwe/Snapchat_Clone/README.md

-This is the clone of Snapchat created using HTML and CSS only
+This is the clone of Snapchat Login page created using HTML and CSS only